-The new commercial broadcasting transmitter licence tax arrangements—which commenced on 1 July 2017—are for taxes on transmitter licences associated with a commercial broadcasting licence.
+The commercial broadcasting transmitter licence tax arrangements—which commenced on 1 July 2017—are for taxes on transmitter licences associated with a commercial broadcasting licence.

 The existing apparatus licence taxation and charging arrangements will continue for national and community broadcasters and all other apparatus licences.

 The Commercial broadcasting transmitter licence fee schedule—July 2019 (Word, 1.2 MB) sets out current taxes and how these have been calculated.

 How taxes are assessed

 The commercial broadcasting transmitter licence taxes are charged on an annual basis.
 Taxes are assessed by the ACMA on each transmitter licence’s anniversary date, which is typically the same date as the original date of issue.

 Assessments and invoices will be emailed to a licensee from email@example.com.
 If there is a change in the contact who deals with assessments, please email updated information to firstname.lastname@example.org.